Aemilia Lepida: Aemilia Lepida (1st century BC), wife of Metellus Scipio

 When [Cato] thought that he was old enough to marry — and up to that time he had consorted with no woman — he engaged himself to Lepida, who had formerly been betrothed to Metellus Scipio, but was now free, since Scipio had rejected her and the betrothal had been broken.
 However, before the marriage Scipio changed his mind again, and by dint of every effort got the maid.
 Cato was greatly exasperated and inflamed by this, and attempted to go to law about it; but his friends prevented this, and so, in his rage and youthful fervour, he betook himself to iambic verse, and heaped much scornful abuse upon Scipio, adopting the bitter tone of Archilochus, but avoiding his license and puerility.
 Lepida and Cato were first cousins with Lepida's father and Cato's mother being blood siblings.

 Aemilia Lepida, wife of Domitius Ahenobarbus

-Aemilia Lepida may have been the name of the wife of Gnaeus Domitius Ahenobarbus (consul 32 BC), due to the name of Ahenobarbus's granddaughter, Domitia Lepida the Younger.
+Aemilia Lepida may have been the name of the wife of Gnaeus Domitius Ahenobarbus (consul 32 BC), due to the name of Ahenobarbus's granddaughters, Domitia Lepida the Elder and Domitia Lepida the Younger.
 Her only child was her son Lucius Domitius Ahenobarbus (consul 16 BC).
 Her son married Antonia Major, a niece of Roman Emperor Augustus and a daughter to Augustus' sister Octavia Minor and Mark Antony.
 Their children were Domitia Lepida the Elder, Gnaeus Domitius Ahenobarbus (consul 32) and Domitia Lepida the Younger.
 Aemilia died before 31 BC.

-Aemilia Lepida, wife of L. Cornelius Sulla Faustus

-Aemilia Lepida was a Roman noble woman who lived in the 1st century BC.
-She was the first wife of Lucius Cornelius Sulla Faustus, who was consul in 5 BC.
-She bore him several children including her son, suffect consul of 31, Faustus Cornelius Sulla Lucullus.
-One of her daughters-in-law was Domitia Lepida the Younger a great niece of Emperor Augustus and a granddaughter of triumvir Mark Antony.
-One of her grandchildren was consul Faustus Cornelius Sulla Felix.